-Any retail store must rely on an advanced inventory management system.
+Any retail store must rely on an advanced POS inventory management system.
 Some retailers are still using a handwritten ledger or an Excel file.
 Others have opted for expensive apps and software.
 But merchants should be looking for retail inventory management that is combined in their retail POS system.
 This saves money and makes the whole process more accurate and effective.
-So what features should you be looking for in your retail inventory system?
+So what inventory features should you be looking for in your retail system?
 Today, we’ll look at 9 key retail POS features for inventory management that all retailers should look out for when shopping for your point of sale system.

 - Automated Ordering and Restocking

 - Barcodes and Handheld Scanners

 - Import Bulk Lists of Products

 Your retail inventory system should make keeping your shelves stocked easy.
 With automatic order placement, it will be.
 Just create a stock order in your POS system.
 When product numbers get down to a certain level, the same system will send an order to your suppliers.
 For seasonal ordering, this can also be done on a timeline rather than a product level basis.
 For any retailers, it’s imperative to avoid stockouts at all costs.

 Prior to an automatic order being sent out, your retail point of sale software can suggest optimal reorder times.
 By analyzing the history of your ordering as well as your sales, the inventory software will set minimum and maximum levels for each item in your inventory.
 This can be adjusted, but if your business is consistent, should be perfectly accurate.
 Order optimization even takes delivery time into account.
 It’s one of the most reliable solutions for keeping your inventory consistent and under control.

 Your retail inventory POS MUST be cloud-based.
 This means that any changes made, whether it’s a sale, a return, a delivery, etc. will be updated immediately in your system, allowing for more instantaneous action if need be.